-During the year ended December 31, 2022, the Company acquired 1,983,000 common shares of the Company with an average original cost of \$1,641,372 for a total payment of \$135,096.
-The difference of \$1,506,276 between the purchase price paid and the original cost was recorded as a credit to the deficit.
-1,978,000 of these common shares were cancelled.
+During the year ended December 31, 2023, the Company acquired 1,180,000 common shares with an average original cost of \$976,602 for a total payment of \$75,998.
+The difference of \$900,604 between the purchase price and the original cost was recorded as a credit to the deficit.
+1,174,000 of these common shares were cancelled.

-b) Stock options
+(b) Stock option

-The Company has implemented a fixed stock option plan whereby it has reserved 10,152,976 shares for issuance.
+The Company has implemented a fixed stock option plan whereby it has reserved 8,895,976 shares for issuance.
 The Company's board of directors may grant such options to its directors, officers, employees, and consultants for periods of up to five years, with vesting periods determined at its sole discretion and at prices equal to or greater than the closing market price on the day preceding the date the options are granted.
 These options are equity-settled.

-During the years ended December 31, 2022 and 2021, the Company did not grant stock options.
+In 2022, the Company did not grant stock options.